Ideal quantum gases: A geometrothermodynamic approach

 Geometrothermodynamics (GTD) \cite{quev07} was proposed recently to take into account the invariance of classical thermodynamics under a change of thermodynamic potential \cite{callen}, a property which is not shared by Hessian metrics.
 In contrast to other geometric approaches, GTD resembles the approach of field theories in the sense that the symmetry of the theory plays a fundamental role in its geometric description.
-Since different thermodynamic potentials are related by means of Legendre transformations \cite{arnold}, the formalism of GTD makes use of the Riemannian contact structure of the thermodynamic phase space \cite{her73} to handle Legendre invariance correctly from a mathematical point of view.
+Since different thermodynamic potentials are related by means of Legendre transformations \cite{arnold}, the formalism of GTD makes use of the Riemannian contact structure of the thermodynamic phase space \cite{her73} to handle the interchanges of thermodynamic potentials as coordinate transformations on the phase space.
 The equilibrium space can then be considered as a particular subspace of the phase space.
 As a result, the formalism of GTD uses as starting point a Legendre invariant metric of the phase space which induces a metric in the equilibrium space whose curvature should describe the thermodynamic interaction.
-In the case of a classical ideal gas, for which the corresponding Hamiltonian does not contain a potential term that could represent any interaction between the gas particles \cite{huang}, no thermodynamic interaction is present and one would expect that the corresponding equilibrium space be flat.
+In the case of a classical ideal gas, for which in statistical physics the corresponding Hamiltonian does not contain a potential term that could represent any interaction between the gas particles \cite{huang}, no thermodynamic interaction is present and one would expect that the corresponding equilibrium space be flat.
 In fact, this physical condition has been used to fix the metric of the phase space \cite{quev07}.
-The flat equilibrium manifold of a classical ideal gas has been investigated in detail recently \cite{qsv15}.
-In particular, it was found that there exists a deep relationship between geodesics and quasi-static processes which gives rise to a relativistic like structure of the equilibrium manifold.
+The flat equilibrium manifold of a classical ideal gas has been investigated in detail in \cite{qsv15}.
+In particular, it was found that there exists a deep relationship between geodesics and quasi-static processes, which gives rise to a relativistic like structure of the equilibrium manifold.